top of page

 People Strategy in Startups

-3rd semester master's elective
+3rd semester master's elective, running yearly since 2021

 EntStrat.jpg